NaturalNode/natural/SECURITY.md

 If you find a vulnerability please report a security issue in the Issues section of the repository.
 If you know how to fix it, create a pull request.

-We will analyse the issue, and repair it a.s.a.p.
+We will analyse the issue, and repair it a.s.a.p (best effort).